Are you or your spouse considering separation or Divorce?

 How many sessions are there?

-Discernment Counseling is brief and time limited.
-It is a maximum of five sessions.
+Discernment Coaching is brief and time limited.
+It is a maximum of 5 sessions.
 The first session is usually two hours and the subsequent sessions are 1.5 or 2 hours.

-Discernment Counseling is not Suited for these situations:
+Discernment Coaching is not Suited for these situations:

 - When one spouse has already made a final decision to divorce